 In the meantime, the impressions taken during the first visit is used as a model which is taken to the dental lab to construct the permanent dental crown in the right colour and shape.
 The time frame between the first visit and the second visit is typically three weeks.

 Once the permanent crown is completed, the dental crown dentist would remove the temporary crown, wash and dry the affected tooth, and place the dental crown over the tooth.
 It is very important for the dentist to check that the permanent crown fits correctly over the affected tooth and that the colour matches that of the neighbouring natural teeth before cementing the crown in place.

-During the dental crown in Houston procedure, a local anaesthesia is normally administered to the patient to numb the affected area.
+During the procedure of dental crown in Houston, a local anaesthesia is normally administered to the patient to numb the affected area.
 Once the permanent crown properly fits the shape and colour of the tooth, dental cement is used to fix the dental crown in place over the affected tooth.
 Sometimes, some small adjustment may be necessary to be made to the shape of the permanent crown, especially if the patient experience issues with bite when the dental crown meets the opposite tooth.

 Same-Day Dental Crown Houston Procedure

 In some special cases, the permanent dental crown may be created in the dental office so that the permanent crown is placed on the same day the tooth preparation is done, without any need of sending impressions and models to a dental lab.